Skip to main content

 • The Foreword talks about why and how we put our strategy together, and what we aim to achieve with it.

-• Part 1, we tell you about the different national and European strategies that our strategy is aligned with.
+• Part 1 tells you about the different national and European strategies that our strategy is aligned with.
 For instance, our strategy is in line with the European Declaration of Digital Rights and Principles, which encourages putting people at the centre of digital transformation.

 • Part 2 gives you an overview of our vision to use technology to provide modern local government services.